-No. 3 – Retrieval Systems and the Internet: metadata, processing, webcrawling, advanced search techniques, documentary hacking, and web positioning
+No. 3 – Retrieval Systems and the Internet

-The manual, Retrieval Systems and the Internet, serves as a reference document for the study of major metadata systems in Documentation, particularly Dublin Core and its various implementations, specialized authority metadata, bibliographic objects, and metadata for describing metadata.
-Its study is essential to ensure accurate retrieval of information from any web resource.
-In this regard, it also explains how information encoded in metadata is retrieved through parser reading programs.
-Finally, a comprehensive analysis is provided of the methods and strategies for querying using dynamic operators in Google and web positioning tactics.
+The manual, Retrieval Systems and the Internet, serves as a reference document for studying the principal meta-description systems in Documentation, particularly Dublin Core and its various implementations, specialized authority metadata, bibliographic objects, and metadata for describing metadata.
+Its study is essential to ensure accurate information retrieval from any web resource.
+In this regard, it also explains how information encoded in metadata is retrieved using parser reading programs.
+Finally, a comprehensive analysis is provided of search methods and strategies employing dynamic operators in Google and web positioning tactics.

 Reference